The Shortcut URL To This Section Is: http://www.nursingentrepreneurs.com/spillane

-Other areas of interest and expertise (Andrew's into photography, loves to travel): I love to explore and travel.
+Other areas of interest and expertise: I love to explore and travel.
 Iíve been to Africa, South America, Central America, Europe and Asia.
 I have an adventurous spirit and it had led me to climb Mt.
 Kilimanjaro, scuba dive through the South Pacific for six months and complete four Ironman Triathlons.
 I also have a deep contemplative nature in which I frequent silent meditation retreats - including a month of silence.

 During the summers, I take a hiatus from nursing schedule and my business and work as an guide for an outdoor travel company and I lead biking and hiking trips in beautiful places such as Yellowstone, The Tetons, Big Sur and Santa Barbara.
 Nursing skills are highly transferable and you know!